CodeYourFuture/curriculum/common-content/en/activities/tell-me-the-target/_index.md

 +++
 title="Tell me the target"
-description="You’ll have to state what the target outcome/output is when we run the code" activities=["nature"] term=true emoji="🎯🧑‍💻"
+description="State what the target outcome/output is when we run the code" activities=["nature"] term=true
+emoji="🎯🧑‍💻"